cirosantilli/all-github-commit-emails/README.md

 5.8 million unique GitHub commit emails (`git config user.email`) extracted from <https://www.githubarchive.org> from 2011-02-12 to 2015-12-31.

+## Update 2016-08-03

+I've checked it today, and the emails seem to have been removed from GitHub Archive: the either null, or of form `<username sha>@<host>`.

 ## Update 2016-06-03

 GitHub has asked me to take the emails down, and since they are also talking to GitHub Archive and GHTorrent, I took the emails down in good faith.
 GitHub Archive data was still available.